mikepqr/mike.place/content/post/python/python.md

 brew install python python3
 ```

-Optionally (and this is not Python related), update git and intall some goodies:
+Optionally (and this is not Python related), update git and install some
+goodies:
 ```bash
 brew install git bash macvim
 brew linkapps macvim